Security Model

 - ~125ms VM boot time; overhead is amortized over the execution duration.

-See Firecracker Runtime for production deployment details.
+See Podman Deployment and Firecracker Runtime for deployment details.